EmanuelBender/GoogleSheet_Inventory_System/README.md

 <p>
 - Auto detect and import Invoices from email  <br>
 - Auto detect new file in Invoice folder > auto convert exel to csv   <br>
-- detect more Stores (only works with stores with product IDs (DigiKey, Reichelt, ...)  <br>
+- Detect more stores (only works with stores that have const product IDs)  <br>
 - create PCBway/Aisler/JLCPCB integration > auto create Profile from PCB manufacturer invoice and/or BOM > auto build profile <br>

 </p>